Itinerary

 Should I tip the guide?

 If you feel your guide has done a good job, a tip is always appreciated as a way to recognise the care, skill, and energy they put into making your trip enjoyable and safe.
 Guiding involves much more than leading the way – your guide also manages logistics, navigates changing conditions, supports the group, and creates a memorable experience.
 While tipping is entirely at your discretion, it is a meaningful way to show your appreciation.
-We would recommend a 20 Euro per person minimum.
+We would recommend 20 EUR per person as a minimum.

 How do I get from Geneva Airport to Chamonix?